starstalker9160/starstalker9160.github.io/README.md

-# starstalker9160.github.io
+# starstalker9160.github.io (starstalekr.xyz)
 my personal portfolio website :D<br>
-This repository contains the source code and assets for my GitHub Pages site.
+This repository contains the source code and assets for my Hostinger site.
 You can view the live version of the site [here](https://starstalker.xyz/)

 ## Technologies Used
 - **HTML5**: Structure of the site